 Oranges are mostly green (both sour and sweet kind), and so are tangerines, Lemons are also more on the green side and have what looks like warts on them.

-All of them taste fine and for those that do not want to partake in a green orange, tangerine or lemon – citrus fruits with the colors you are used to are available most everywhere in Supermarkets.
+All of them taste fine, and for those that do not want to partake in a green orange, tangerine or lemon – citrus fruits with the colors you are used to are available almost everywhere in Supermarkets.

 The Oranges and Tangerines here are also often used to make orange juice at hotels and restaurants in Uganda.
-The actual flavor of the citrus fruits here is quite tasty though they look different from what you are used to.
+The actual flavor of the citrus fruits here is quite tasty though they look different from what you are familiar with.
 Be a bit daring and try something that you might not be used to, especially the lemons with wart-like bumps.

-Watermelons are found here all year-long, and most Watermelons are round and smaller in size in most cases.
-Seedless watermelons do not exist here, and if they do, they are not readily seen in most markets(supermarkets have recently introduced them).
+Watermelons are found here all year long, and most Watermelons are round and smaller in size in most cases.
+Seedless watermelons do not exist here, and if they do, they are not seen in most markets(supermarkets have recently introduced them).

 The flavor is excellent, and it pays to do what many do here – has the seller of the watermelons take a knife and cut a small triangle out so that you can see that it is a quality, ripe melon that most likely you will enjoy.